 Our Brewing Team

-Working alongside Andrew is Richard, who escaped academic philosophy at TCD some years ago to pursue his real passion, brewing.
+Our head brewer, Richard Hamilton originally studied Philosophy at TCD before he decided to pursue his real passion, brewing!
 He was formerly the brewer at Craftworks, a small contract brewery in Dublin, where he had the opportunity to brew many different types of beer for many different companies, picking up several medals at the Dublin Craft Beer Cup along the way.
 Richard loves brewing (and drinking) all different types of beer, but he has a particular soft spot for the Belgians.

 Drogheda has more than just a passing connection to brewing—at one time there were nine breweries in the region.

 The most famous of these was Cairnes Brewery, founded in 1825 by William Cairnes.
 At its height Cairnes Brewery employed over two hundred workers and exported bottled stout all the way to America and the West Indies.

 The gates closed for the final time in 1960 after being bought out by Guinness, bringing to an end nearly one hundred and forty years of brewing tradition in the area.

 Boyne Brewhouse has started a new chapter in the brewing story of Drogheda .

 Newgrange lies at the heart of the Boyne Valley.
 Sitting on a summit, it overlooks the swirling waters of the River Boyne.

 It is the oldest astronomically aligned structure in the world, older than Stonehenge, older than the pyramids.

 The Hill of Tara